Setting up Managed Google Play

 - Adding different domains in G Suite can result in the device activation failing.

-- We recommend the usage of an organizational Google account, rather than a personal Google account, as it will be used for provisioning all Managed Google Play-based features and configurations to the managed devices.
+- Google Workspace account will be used for provisioning all Managed Google Play-based features and configurations to the managed devices.

 Identifying the domain admin account

 To complete the Managed Google Play integration with MDM, you need to provide a few details, one among which is your Domain Admin Account.
 To know the same, follow the steps given below:

 - Login to Google Admin Console and select Admin Roles from the menu.

 - Hover over Super Admin and click on View admins.
 Any account listed here can be used as a Domain Admin Account in MDM.

 Obtaining the JSON file

 - Login to Google Developers Console and click on Create Project

 - Create a project by providing a Project Name and then click on Create.